What’s the best way for freelancers to create targeted content for every new client? And how can the content align with the company’s brand strategy?

 Listen before you write:

-The first step is to listen to the clients’ expectations.
+The first step is to listen to the client’s expectations.
 What do they want to see from their content?
 How does this fit their wider goals?
-Why did they decide to hire freelancers at the specific stage?
+Why did they decide to hire freelancers at this specific stage?
 The more questions you ask, the better the understanding of what they want from you.